 Jehovah's Witnesses are among many religious communities of a wide range of faiths denied state registration.
 Their most recent unsuccessful application was in 2008.

 In February 2020, Prosecutors handed Matyakubov's case to Boldumsaz District Court.
-On 17 February, a Judge convicted him for a second time under Criminal Code Article 219, Part 1 and handed down a two-year ordinary regime labour camp term.
+On 17 February, Judge Aganepes Omarov convicted him for a second time under Criminal Code Article 219, Part 1 and handed down a two-year ordinary regime labour camp term.

 The same day Matyakubov completed his appeal to Dashoguz Regional Court, which was formally lodged on 21 February, Jehovah's Witnesses told Forum 18.
 Appeals are lodged to the court that handed down the initial decision.
 That court then hands them on to the higher court.

 The chancellery of Dashoguz Regional Court told Forum 18 on 25 February that it has not yet received Matyakubov's appeal.
 Telephones at Boldumsaz District Court went unanswered each time Forum 18 called the same day.